 National Chair: Cheryl DuPont (email@example.com)

-Cheryl Dupont is the Artistic Director of the New Orleans Children's Chorus and Youth Chorale.
-Although she is known throughtout the United States for her work with children's choirs, Cheryl is equally experienced at working with mixed choirs on the high school, college and adult levels.
-She previously taught at Benjamin Franklin High School for thirteen years and served as Interim Director of Choral Activities at the University of New Orleans for the 1999-2000 academic year.
+Cheryl Dupont is the Executive/Artistic Director of the New Orleans Children's Chorus and Youth Chorale.
+Although she is known throughout the United States for her work with children's choirs, Cheryl is equally experienced at working with mixed choirs on the high school, college and adult levels.
+A former high school teacher, she served as the Interim Choral DIrector at the University of New Orleans for the 1999-2000 academic year.
 Mrs. Dupont has also served as an Instructor of Voice at the University of New Orleans, Womens' Chorus Director at Loyola University of the South, and as Associate Conductor of the Symphony Chorus of New Orleans.
 Other experience includes teaching and conducting on the elementary level and in churches.
-Her choirs have won numerous awards in music festivals throughout the South, and have appeared at state and regional conventions of the American Choral Directors Association (Savannah in 1992, Knoxville in 1994, and Orlando in 2000), the national convention of the Organization of American Kodaly Educators in 1998, and several times at Carnegie Hall.
-The New Orleans Children's Chorus toured Italy in the summer of 1996 under her direction and made their solo debut at Carnegie Hall in New York in June of 1997.
+Her choirs have won numerous awards in music festivals throughout the South, and have appeared at ACDA state and regional conventions of ACDA, the national convention of the Organization of American Kodaly Educators, and multiple times at Carnegie Hall with orchestra, under her direction.
+They have also toured extensively nationally and internationally

 Central Division Chair: Angie Johnson (firstname.lastname@example.org)